NC Senate Democrats submit their ‘homegrown’ take on ‘Parents’ Bill of Rights’ - NewsBreak

 “Unlike the other proposal in the Senate, our proposal isn’t imported from another state and forced on our parents and students.
 Unfortunately, the other proposal circulated by Senate Republican Leadership is HB2, classroom edition.
 North Carolinians know too well the cost of state sanctioned bigotry.”

 The GOP bill, which its sponsor, Sen. Deanna Ballard (R-Watauga) said emerged from what parents observed during COVID-19, addresses numerous topics, many already available to parents.
-But the element that gets much attention is the prohibition on teachers in kindergarten through third grade from discussing sexuality and gender identity with students, which is being compared to the so-called “Don’t Say Gay” bill enacted in Florida.
+But the element that gets much attention is the prohibition in kindergarten through third grade of curriculum and instruction on sexual orientation and gender identity, which is being compared to the so-called “Don’t Say Gay” bill enacted in Florida.

 The Democrats’ bill enumerates these rights for a parent: